Lincoln Summer Schools - 13 August to 17 August 2024

 Course Two - I got Rhythm : Gershwin, Porter and Ellington

 Matt Finch - Maestro of the Musical Theatre - will direct another programme of classic numbers from the Great American Songbook.

 These are two separate courses with singers signing up for one or the other.

 Lincoln itself needs little introduction and the shiny new campus of Lincoln University is just across the lake from the Town Centre.
 Up on the hill the majestic cathedral is clearly visible.
-We may be able to sing there but at time of writing this has not been confirmed.

 Who is the course for?